The Generation Phases of Flow Matching: a Denoising Perspective: Equivalence between flow matching and denoising

 \textbf{Unweighted denoising loss.} A natural comparison baseline is to use ``no weights'' and train with the plain mean squared error (i.e., weighting $w_t^\text{den} := 1$):

 \textbf{More general weightings in denoising losses.} The three losses considered above emphasize opposite time intervals: $\cL_{\mathrm{FM}}$ stresses large $t$ (lightly corrupted inputs), while $\cL_{\text{classic}}$ stresses small $t$ (highly corrupted inputs).
-This is expressed by the time-dependent weightings $w_t$ in the loss $ \mathbb{E}_{t, x_0, x_1} \left[ w_t \| D(x_t, t) - x_1 \|^2 \right].$ As part of our methodology, in \Cref{sec:expes_phases} we will also explore handcrafted weightings, allowing us to probe the generation process.
+This is expressed by the time-dependent weightings $w_t$ in the loss $ \mathbb{E}_{t, x_0, x_1} \left[ w_t \| D(x_t, t) - x_1 \|^2 \right].$ As part of our methodology, in \Cref{sec:expes_phases} we will also explore handcrafted weightings, allowing us to probe the generation process. \changes{\cite{kingma2023understanding} provide similar derivations and additional weightings.}